A Picture of North Hackensack, 1970 & the stories in it

 The picture is of the North Hackensack end of town and is dated 1970.

-The most obvious aspect of the picture and what folks at the Vintage Bergen County Facebook page commented on was the classic golden arches of the McDonald’s on Main Street.
+The most obvious aspect of the picture and what folks at the Vintage Bergen County Facebook page commented on were the classic golden arches of the McDonald’s on Main Street.
 It harkens back to an era of 15 cent burgers and a sign boasted how many burgers sold.
-That McDonald’s on Main Street, by the measure of those who can recall< was the only second one to open in this part of Bergen County (the first was on Broadway in Fair Lawn – that one is still there too).
+That McDonald’s on Main Street, by the measure of those who can recall was the only second one to open in this part of Bergen County (the first was on Broadway in Fair Lawn – that one is still there too).

 Unlike most, I immediately looked beyond the McDonald’s to soak in the neighborhood – it was entering into another world.